apenwarr/redo/docs/cookbook/latex/index.md

 `paper.*` directly.
 You can't ask it to put just one of them in $3.

-The easiest way to handle this situation in redo is to use a "virtual target", which is a target name that doesn't actually get created has a file, and has only side effects.
+The easiest way to handle this situation in redo is to use a "virtual target", which is a target name that doesn't actually get created as a file, and has only side effects.
 You've seen these before: when we use `all.do` or `clean.do`, we don't expect to produce a file named `all` or `clean`.
 We expect redo to run a collection of other commands.
 In `make`, these are